FloofyIV/Cappa/README.md

 # This program both reads & writes to Robloxs memory. use at your own risk.

 # Usage
-#1: set your fps cap in your sober config to a highly specific number. ex: 3276743
+#1: Set your fps cap in your sober config to a highly specific number. ex: "DFIntTaskSchedulerTargetFps": "3276743"

-#2: run ./Cappa \<the value you set it to\>
+#2: Run ./Cappa \<the value you set it to\>